Funding Specialist Housing: SEN, Supported Living & Care Homes

 1. Operator Agreements Impact the Valuation

-Strong, established operators (care providers or housing associations) improve:
+Strong, established operators, including care providers and housing associations, improve:

 - Valuation